acend/helm-basics-training/content/labs/04.0/_index.en.md

 weight: 40
 ---

 Remember "Lab 2.0 - Create a simple Chart" where you created your first chart?
-Lets have a closer look at its directory structure and comonents.
+Lets have a closer look at its directory structure and components.
 A typical chart consists of the following files and folders:

 ```
 ./